dataloop-ai-apps/rf-detr-adapter/README.md

 Thanks to its compact architecture, RF-DETR is well-suited for edge deployments where low latency and high precision are essential.
 This adapter connects RF-DETR to the Dataloop ecosystem, enabling streamlined training, evaluation, and deployment workflows for object detection tasks at scale.

+## Why RF-DETR?

+Recent changes in the licensing of YOLO models, particularly YOLOv8, have introduced restrictions that impact their use in commercial applications.
+YOLOv8 is now licensed under AGPL-3.0, which requires that any derivative works or applications that use the software and are distributed must also be open-sourced under the same license.
+For organizations that wish to keep their source code proprietary, this necessitates obtaining a commercial Enterprise License from Ultralytics.

+In contrast, RF-DETR is released under the permissive Apache 2.0 license, allowing for free use in both open-source and proprietary projects without the need for additional licensing.
+RF-DETR offers a license-friendly alternative for commercial and proprietary applications.

 ## Requirements